nodje/-docker-geneweb-/README.md

 ### database creation

-The per family name you want to build a genealogy for, execute:
+For each family name you want to build a genealogy for, execute:

 ```shell
 docker exec -it geneweb /home/GW/gw/gwc -o /genewebData/lastname.gwb
 ```
 ### configuration

-Then next put a configuration file next to the `/genewebData/lastname.gwb` bearing the same name: e.g. here `lastname.gwf`
+Next, put a configuration file next to the `/genewebData/lastname.gwb` bearing the same name: e.g. here `lastname.gwf`

 See included `lastname.gwf` for an example.